Robust agents learn causal world models

 \section{Related work}

-Recent empirical works have explored the question of if deep learning models learn `surface statistics' (e.g. correlations between inputs and outputs) or learn internal representations of the world \citep{mcgrath2022acquisition,abdou2021can,li2022emergent,2310.02207}.
-Our results offer some theoretical clarity to this discussion, tying an agents performance to the accuracy its world model, and showing that agents that learn only `surface statistics' have limited robustness.
+Several recent empirical works have explored if deep learning models learn `surface statistics' (e.g. correlations between inputs and outputs) or learn internal representations of the world \citep{mcgrath2022acquisition,abdou2021can,li2022emergent,2310.02207}.
+Our results offer some theoretical clarity to this discussion, tying an agents performance to the fidelity its world model, and showing that going beyond `surface statistics' to learning causal relations is fundamentally necessary for robustness.
 One study in particular \citep{li2022emergent} found that a GPT model trained to predict legal next moves in the board game Othello learned a linear representation of the board state \citep{nanda_othello_2023}.
-Further, by intervening on the intermediate activations they could change the internally represented board state, with the model updating its predictions consistently with these interventions, including when the post-intervention board state lay outside of the training distribution.
-This indicates that the model is learning and utilising a representation of the data generating process that can support out-of-distribution generalisation under interventions---much like a causal model.
+Further, this internal representation of the board state could be changed by intervening on the intermediate activations, with the model updating its predictions consistent with the intervention, including interventions that take the board state outside of the training distribution.
+This indicates that the network is learning and utilising a representation of the data generating process that can support out-of-distribution generalisation under interventions---much like a causal model.

 The problem of evaluating policies under distributional shifts has been studied extensively in causal transportability (CT) theory \citep{bareinboim2016causal,bellot2022partial}.
-CT aims to provide necessary and sufficient conditions for policy evaluation under distributional shifts when all assumptions on the data generating process (i.e. inductive biases) can be expressed as constraints on causal structure \citep{bareinboim2016causal}.
+CT aims to provide necessary and sufficient conditions for policy evaluation under known domain shifts when all assumptions on the data generating process (i.e. inductive biases) can be expressed as constraints on causal structure \citep{bareinboim2016causal}.
 However, deep learning algorithms can exploit a much larger set of inductive biases \citep{neyshabur2014search,battaglia2018relational,rahaman2019spectral,goyal2022inductive} which in many real-world tasks may be sufficient to identify low regret policies without requiring causal knowledge.
-Thus, CT does not imply that agents must learn causal models in order to generalise unless we assume agents only use causal assumptions to begin with, which amounts to proof by assumption.
+Thus, CT does not imply that agents must learn causal models in order to generalise unless we assume agents only use causal assumptions to begin with, which would be proof by assumption.
 See \Cref{appendix: related work} for further discussion.